 Felony Washington State DUI

 If you have been convicted of four “priors” within ten years you may be facing a Washington Felony DUI.
-If you have been convicted of one prior Vehicular Homicide or Vehicular Assault within 10 years you may be facing a felony DUI charge.
+If you have been convicted of one prior Vehicular Homicide or Vehicular Assault within 10 years you may be facing felony DUI charges.

 Depending on the circumstances of your driving under the influence (DUI) case, you may be charged with a misdemeanor or felony offense.
 Whether you are charged with a misdemeanor or felony, you could face serious penalties if you are convicted, including jail time, probation, community service, fines, increased insurance costs, and a driver’s license suspension.
 As a result, you should speak with an experienced DUI defense lawyer immediately if you are facing drunk-driving charges.

 In Washington, you can be charged with DUI if your blood alcohol content (BAC) is .08 or higher.
 A first offense is typically charged as a misdemeanor.
 However, depending on the number of prior offenses on your record or whether other people were injured during an accident, you may be charged with DUI felony.